 I, that have neither pity, love, nor fear

 This is what makes Richard III such a great villain.
-He is quite comfortable and adept at murder an deceit.
+He is quite comfortable and adept at murder and deceit.
 But Richard is more than an inhuman monster.
 He is a political animal, a ruthless chess play.
 His intelligence and manipulation make Richard the Hannibal Lecter of his day.
 He is cold and calculating with just enough charm to fool you.
 Richard can mimic human traits, indeed, it is as if he has studied human nature and knows how to manipulate people, but he is not human.
 He is a misanthrope.
 He hates people for having the human qualities that he lacks.
 Richard fascinates us, but we should also fear him, for none of us are safe from his machinations.

 Stephen Gaspar's books are available on Amazon.